Air quality

 Managing and improving air quality

-A place-based approach can help to tackle air pollution, avoid creating new air quality problems and reduce human exposure to air pollution, as well as providing the other benefits of increased well-being and environmental improvement to the wider community, helping to reduce inequalities.
-This role is recognised in Scottish Government Cleaner Air for Scotland 2 (CAFS2) Strategy – Towards a Better Place for Everyone (2021).
+Other benefits include increased well-being and environmental improvement to the wider community, helping to contribute to a reduction in inequalities.
+This role is recognised in Scottish Government’s Cleaner Air for Scotland 2 (CAFS2) Strategy – Towards a Better Place for Everyone (2021).

 Planning Advice Notes (PANs) provide advice on good practice and other relevant information.
-PAN 51 on Planning, Environmental Protection and Regulation (revised in 2006) provides advice on air quality and planning and sets out linkages with the Scottish Government’s Local Air Quality Management Policy Guidance and SEPA’s role in air quality.
-PAN51 identifies that air quality is likely to be a material consideration in assessing developments within AQMAs or areas close to declaring them and further states there may also be a need to consider the cumulative effects of development on air quality leading to a gradual deterioration in air quality.
+PAN 51 on Planning, Environmental Protection and Regulation (revised in 2006) relates to air quality and planning and sets out linkages with the Scottish Government’s Local Air Quality Management Policy Guidance and SEPA’s role in air quality.

 SEPA has an established and critical role in the promotion of better air quality in Scotland and we provide comments on relevant planning applications in line with PAN 51 to fulfil our duties under the LAQM system and as key delivery agency for the CAFS2 strategy.